vpandichi/worldtour_proiect/README.md

 18. Created admin page, added blog posts database
 19. Fixed admin page bug, created registration page.
 20. Created login page for db users.
 Stuck on password encryption.
 Cannot read encrypted passwords after the user has registered.
 Cannot log in user as the hash/salt changes at every attempt and it will never match the one on the database.
 Need to work out a solution tomorrow.
+21. Managed to find a provisory solution which seems to work - password_hash and password_verify seem to solve the issue, further testing required.

 TO DO FOR TOMORROW 16/07: - fix logo not displaying on the nav bar after being dynamically generated; (might be a problem with the HTML positioning of the divs) - ok
                           - pick a def. color scheme - current red/green - debugging colors; - x